Pirito10/VigoMapExplorer-NST-UVigo/README.md

 *Vigo Map Explorer* is a **Progressive Web Application** developed as part of the course "[Nuevos Servicios Telemáticos](https://secretaria.uvigo.gal/docnet-nuevo/guia_docent/?ensenyament=V05G301V01&assignatura=V05G301V01405&any_academic=2024_25)" in the Telecommunications Engineering Degree at the Universidad de Vigo (2024 - 2025).

 ## About The Project
 This project integrates a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) designed to navigate a map of Vigo and visualize points of interest.
-The applications incorporates concepts such as fetching data from an external API, visualizing spatial data from various formats, and the fundamentals of PWA development.
+The application incorporates concepts such as fetching data from an external API, visualizing spatial data from various formats, and the fundamentals of PWA development.

 The project features:
 - Interactive [Leaflet](leafletjs.com) map centered on Vigo.